-Declining water quality and lake levels are challenges for the lakes along the Ridge.
+Declining water quality and lake levels are challenges for the lakes in the Ridge Lakes area.
 Common water quality impacts include stormwater runoff, wastewater effluent, residential and fertilizer applications, agricultural runoff, shoreline habitat degradation and hydrologic alterations.

 Through the District's Ridge Lakes Restoration Initiative, emphasis has been placed on protective lake management strategies.
 Stormwater treatment has been a high priority, as well as enhancement and restoration of natural systems and additional flood protection.